EvanKepner/mutatest/README.rst

 Are you confident in your tests?
-Try out :code:`mutatest` and see if your tests will detect small modifications (mutations) in the code.
+Try out ``mutatest`` and see if your tests will detect small modifications (mutations) in the code.
 Surviving mutations represent subtle changes that are undetectable by your tests.
 These mutants are potential modifications in source code that continuous integration checks would miss.